lingqiz/lingqiz.github.io/index.md

 Hi there!
 Welcome to my website!

 My name is Ling-Qi Zhang.
 I am currently a [Theory Fellow](https://www.janelia.org/our-research/overview/theory-fellows) at [Janelia Research Campus](https://www.janelia.org/).
 I am fascinated by how biological systems can solve challenging computational problems with remarkable efficiency.
-My research adopts a normative framework to study how the brain best achieves animal's behavioral goals under various biological constraints.
+My research adopts a normative framework to study how the brain best achieves the behavioral goals of animals under various biological constraints.
 At Janelia, I collaborate closely with experimentalists to develop theory and model of animal behavior in naturalistic environment.

 I received my Ph.D. from the University of Pennsylvania, working with [David Brainard](https://color.psych.upenn.edu/) and [Alan Stocker](https://www.sas.upenn.edu/~astocker/lab/index.php) on probabilistic models of perception and neural representation.
 I also hold an M.A. in Statistics from Penn.